 To use the Personio career page, you need to activate it.
 This means the following:

 - Enable the Personio career page

-- Enable Google Jobs search if you want Google to be able to crawl your published positions.
+- Enable Google Jobs search if you want Google to be able to crawl your published jobs.

-- Activate the XML feed if you want to integrate your positions into your own corporate career page via XML.
+- Activate the XML feed if you want to integrate your jobs into your own corporate career page via XML.

 Enable the Personio career page

 To enable the Personio career page, follow these steps: